theobald-software/theobald-software.github.io/content/_en/erpconnect-services/sap-integration-nintex/nintex-forms/call_web_requests.md

 **Step 1: Create a web service**

 The first step would be the creation of a SOAP web service with the WebService Designer provided with ERPConnect Services.
 For detailed information on how the WebService Designer works and application examples, see the [following](https://help.theobald-software.com/en/erpconnect-services/ecs/webservice-designer) section in the OnlineHelp. <br>

 In this example one single web service operation is created where function module SD_RFC_CUSTOMER_GET is called.
 This remote enabled standard function module extracts customer data from customer master data table KNA1 and allows to search for customer names or numbers.<br>
-We use field NAME1 as input filter value and create a corresponding input parameter.<br> As output parameter we use the table CUSTOMER_T from which we return only three fields: Customer Number (KUNNR), Customer Name (NAME1), City (ORT01)
+We use field NAME1 as input filter value and create a corresponding input parameter.<br> As output parameter we use the table CUSTOMER_T from which we return only three fields: Customer Number (KUNNR), Customer Name (NAME1) and City (ORT01)

 Deploy the web service to the SharePoint server after the successful configuration.

 **Step 2: Create a SharePoint custom list**

-The second step is to create a SharePoint custom list, with the following two fields of type *Single line of text*.
+The second step is to create a SharePoint custom list, with two fields of type *Single line of text*.
-1. Customer name
+1. Customer Name
 2. Customer

 **Step 3: Define the forms controls**